kitttn/temptest/Quick-Start-Guide.md

 [this procedure](Debugging#how-to-debug-apgp-bridge-firmware-using-jtag).

 #####Build and load SVC firmware (OPTIONAL)
-**NOTE:** This should *NOT* be required under most circumstances, because the SVC is loaded with the latest firmware prior to shipping the BDB.
-This section is included *just in case* you need to reflash the SVC.
+The SVC is loaded with the latest firmware prior to shipping the BDB, these steps are included *just in case* you need to reflash the SVC.

-   So...if you aren't sure...*don't do it.*

 Build SVC firmware:
 * `cd $HOME/nuttx`